 • LOMC offers many different programs that allow for a wide range of experiences for campers.
 While each program has specific activities as described in the summer brochure, Most campers will take part in the following activities while at LOMC:

 What do they eat at camp?

 • Campers are served three plentiful, nutritious meals a day as well as an evening snack.

-• Meals are camper-friendly and served family style.
+• Meals are camper-friendly!

 • We do not cater to fussy eaters.
 Campers are encouraged to try everything as a part of their learning experience.